 Throughout these three decades, our team of professors, researchers, coaches, and business experts, as well as the successive generations of students and alumni associated with our center, have worked hard to make SEPT a quality research and training institution that contributes both to the academic education of thousands of talented young people and the promotion of innovative entrepreneurship in Germany and the world.

-In this spirit of excellence and positive impact, we invite not only the community of Leipzig University, but also all our collaborators, partners, and the German and international society to participate in this 30th anniversary so that together we can celebrate our achievements and look forward to the great challenges of the future.
+In this spirit of excellence and positive impact, we invited not only the community of Leipzig University, but also all our collaborators, partners, and the German and international society to participate in this 30th anniversary so that together we were able to celebrate our achievements and look forward to the great challenges of the future.

 iN4iN Conference on University Business Linkages: Germany (2021)